riclage/quotes_extension/README.md

 With extensions like this one, you can now add your own custom views to the alarms.
 Once it rings, the data provided by the extension will be shown in a summary on the alarm's front page linking to details in its own custom view.
 You can [download this app](https://play.google.com/store/apps/details?id=com.mindmeapp.extensions.quotes) for free to see it working in practice with AlarmPad.

 ## Credits
-This work would not have been possible without the open source code of [Roman Nurik](https://plus.google.com/u/0/+RomanNurik/)'s [DashClock](https://code.google.com/p/dashclock/wiki/API).
+This work would not have been possible without [Roman Nurik](https://plus.google.com/u/0/+RomanNurik/)'s open source [DashClock](https://code.google.com/p/dashclock/wiki/API) app.
 Thank you very much for making it available.